hozmaster/dyndnsgd/dns/TASKLIST.md

         - [ ] Add the Fetch-button and complete its functionality
             - [x] User should be able to the fetch domains-operation from UI side.
             - [x] The Application should be able to perform to fetch domains from GoDaddy-service using given parameters
-            - [ ] Application should show results of the action on the screen certain time
+            - [x] Application should show results of the action on the screen certain time
               - [x] If api key and/or api secret is empty/invalid
               - [x] Api credentials are not valid.
-              - [ ] Fetch was successfully and domains fetch from the service
+              - [x] Fetch was successfully and domains fetch from the service
-              - [ ] Fetch was successfully and no new domains are not fetched from the service
+              - [x] Fetch was successfully and no new domains are not fetched from the service
     - [ ] The Domains-view:
-        - [ ] Key functionality :
+        - [x] Key functionality :
-          - [ ] Show and list fetched domains in the table.
+          - [x] Show and list fetched domains in the table.
-          - [ ] Show necessary information about specific domain
+          - [x] Show necessary information about specific domain
-          - [ ] User should be able to enable/disable ip address check from UI.
+          - [x] User should be able to enable/disable ip address check from UI.
+          - [] User should be able to edit domain information.
         - [ ] Columns
-           - [ ] Enable/disable checkbox
+           - [x] Enable/disable checkbox
-           - [ ] Name
-           - [ ] Interface
+           - [x] Domain name
+           - [x] Description
-           - [ ] IPv4 address
+           - [x] IPv4 address
-           - [ ] IPv6 address (optional)
+           - [x] IPv6 address (optional)
-           - [ ] Last update timestamp
+           - [x] Interface
-           - [ ] UUID of the object.
+           - [x] UUID of the object.
 Hidden by default.
-           - [ ] Commands (Delete)
+           - [ ] Commands (Edit,Delete)
+        - Edit domain-dialog:
+          -  [x] Disable/enable domain
+          -  [x] Name of the domain.
+Read-only information
+          -  [x] Description
+          -  [x] Interface selection combo-box.
-        - [ ] User should be able to enable/disable the ip check for domain from UI.
+        - [x] User should be able to enable/disable the ip check for domain from UI.
 If disabled, domain is not used to WAN IP checks
-        - [ ] User should be able to delete obsolete domain from the database.
+        - [x] User should be able to delete obsolete domain from the config registry.
-- [ ] Backend
+- [x] Backend
-    - [ ] backend should be able to receive the fetch request from UI side.
+    - [x] Backend should ble to receive the fetch request from UI side.
-        - [ ] It should be able to connect to the Service with given key and secret.
+        - [x] It should be able to connect to the Service with given key and secret.
-        - [ ] Fetch all domains from the service.
+        - [x Fetch all domains from the service.
-        - [ ] Check is there new domains and update database if needed.
+        - [x] Check is there new domains and update database if needed.
-        - [ ] Backend should be able to react normal error cases (service is missing)
+        - [x] Backend should be able to react normal error cases (service is missing)
-        - [ ] Backend should be able to give results from the operation back to frontend.
+        - [x] Backend should be able to give results from the operation back to frontend.
-            - [ ] No domains fetched
+            - [x] No domains fetched
-            - [ ] New domains fetched x amount
+            - [x] New domains fetched x amount
-            - [ ] Error during processing request to the Service.
+            - [x] Error during processing request to the Service.
 - [ ] Service
     - [ ] Process the WAN IP check in given periodic
-    - [ ] Periodic check is made.
-    - [ ] Read settings from system's database structure
+    - [ ] Read settings from system's config storage.
     - [ ] Read all domains and it's values from database to array
     - [ ] Remove disabled domains from array
     - [ ] Processed all remaining domains in the array: